iter8-tools/docs/docs/tutorials/load-test-grpc/usage.md

           --set SLOs.latency-p'97\.5'=200
 ```

-1. In the above experiment, the following latency percentiles are collected and reported.
-    - `[25.0, 50.0, 75.0, 90.0, 95.0, 97.5, 99.0, 99.9]`
-2. The following SLOs are validated.
+In the above example, The following SLOs are validated.

 - error rate is 0
 - mean latency is under 50 msec
 - 90th percentile latency is under 100 msec
 - 97.5th percentile latency is under 200 msec

 ***